Gabriella439/nixos-in-production/manuscript/Motivation.md

 - *NixOS as a host operating system - Static containers*

   NixOS also works well when you want to statically specify a set of containers to run.
-You can run Docker containers or OCI containers just fine, but NixOS particularly excels at running things inside "NixOS containers" (which are `systemd-nspawn` containers under the hood) or application containers built by Nixpkgs.
+Not only can you run Docker containers or OCI containers, but NixOS particularly excels at running things inside "NixOS containers" (which are `systemd-nspawn` containers under the hood) or application containers built by Nixpkgs.

   I rank this lower than "NixOS without virtualization" because NixOS obviates some (but not all) of the reasons for using containers.
 In other words, once you switch to using NixOS you might find that you can do just fine without containers.